 What makes a good listing?

 Take the time to create a great Service Definition, it could be the difference between you and another supplier.
 Here are ‘9 Steps to G-Cloud Service Definition Success’.
-Remember, if you are already on G-Cloud but didn’t upload a Service definition, there is still time!

 If that’s not enough, here’s how NOT to price your service for G-Cloud.

 As there are many elements to applying for G-Cloud, we recommend creating and using a checklist so you stay on track.
 Another tip is to go onto the framework and take a look at other listings to get some inspiration.
+For more advice on submitting for G-Cloud, here are our five key steps – with top tips!

 Just listing on G-Cloud will not be enough to start making sales and get noticed by the public sector.
 You have to first get marketing!

 Just like your marketing strategy, your sales strategy should also be tailored to the public sector.
+We always give suppliers some good recommendations of what to do during the application period – it’s just about getting on to the framework, after all.

 Make sure you: